South Africa cricket match fixing: Timeline

 In the 2000 Centurion Test, Marlon Aronstam contacted him offering R500,000 (approximately £50,000 at the time) for the charity of his choice together with a gift if Cronje declared and made a game of it.
 He also admitted asking Pieter Strydom to place a R50 bet on South Africa to win for him.
 After the match Aronstam visited Cronje, giving him two amounts of money (R30,000 and R20,000) together with a leather jacket.
 The promised R500,000 did not materialise.
 Before the one-day series, Cronje received repeated calls from "Sanjay" asking him to fix a match.
 Cronje gave him the names of Gibbs, Strydom and Boje to try to get rid of him.
 Cronje was offered $140,000 for the fifth ODI if Gibbs scored under 20, Williams went for more than 50 and South Africa scored around 270.

 On 28 August, Gibbs and Williams were suspended from international cricket for six months.
 Gibbs was fined R60,000 and Williams R10,000.
 Strydom received no punishment.

 On 11 October, Cronje was banned from playing or coaching cricket for life.
 He challenged his life ban in September 2001 but on 17 October 2001, his application was dismissed.

 Cronje was killed in a private plane accident in 2002.

 Subsequent reporting on Cronje's involvement in match-fixing revealed that Cronje had more than 70 bank accounts in the Cayman Islands which were, because they were not declared to the South African Revenue Service, illegal.
 The South African investigation was terminated at his death: but the implication of the multiple accounts was that the match-fixing was much more widespread than had been revealed to the King Commission.

-After 13 years on July 22, 2013 the Delhi Police registered an FIR for match-fixing in 2000, the chargesheet in the case involving several South African cricketers including Cronje.
+After 13 years on 22 July 2013 the Delhi Police registered an FIR for match-fixing in 2000, the chargesheet named six people with Cronje the only cricketer included along with five gamblers and bookmakers.